Rexcrazy804/hjem-impure/README.md

     hjem.users.${myUserName} = {
         impure = {
             enable = true;                                                      # enable hjem-impure

+            # you can skip setting the below if you don't require
+            # rewriting hjem symlinks with symlinks to your nixos configuration
             dotsDir = "${./myDotsFolder}";                                      # pure path to dotsFolder AS STRING dotsDirImpure = "/home/myuser/nixos/myDotsFolder";                  # impure absolute path to dots folder };